 These targets are not guarantees, but providers with SLAs in place will take these very seriously, and failure to meet these targets will almost always result in significant action being taken to remedy the issue and to ensure that the targets are met in the future.

 Many SLAs also include a service guarantee, which will specify the amount of uptime the provider guarantees the connection to have, with specified financial remedies if they fail to deliver on the guarantee.

 GEA vs EFM

-We have already compared GEA to FTTC in many examples, but here is a quick rundown.
-Both services will offer similar speeds, but GEA offers a symmetrical connection, giving your business access to far more options.
-GEA is backed by an SLA, while FTTC takes a more ‘plug and pray’ approach.
-FTTC will, however, be substantially less expensive than GEA, so if internet access is not critical for your business, and your usage tends to be extremely light, broadband is a justifiable option.
+Here’s a quick comparison of GEA and FTTC broadband.
+Both services offer similar speeds, but GEA offers a symmetrical connection, with greater options.
+GEA is backed by an SLA, while FTTC is ‘plug and pray’.
+FTTC will however, be substantially less expensive than GEA.
+If internet access is not critical for your business, with light usage level then broadband is a justifiable option.

-Hopefully, this article has explained how GEA can be an excellent investment for a digitally engaged small business looking to expand their options.
-While not offering the bargain basement price of broadband or the extreme bandwidth of a Fibre Ethernet line, GEA offers many advantages, and should, therefore, be a strong contender for any small business.
+GEA can be an excellent investment for a digitally engaged small business looking to expand their options.
+While not offering the bargain basement price of broadband or the extreme bandwidth of a Fibre Ethernet line.

 For more information on the best leased line solution for your business, get in touch online today.

 What is Ethernet First Mile?
 Choosing the most suitable leased line connectivity can be a difficult decision for any business.
 Therefore, we are breaking down all the options available to you, star...